-Private education refinance loans are variable or fixed interest rate loans offered by banks, credit unions, and state agencies which allow borrowers to combine their outstanding federal and private student loans into a single new loan.
-The interest rate on a refinance loan is based on credit criteria set by the lender which can include credit scores of a borrower and, if applicable, coborrower.
+Private education refinance loans are variable or fixed interest rate loans offered by banks, credit unions, and state agencies that allow borrowers to combine their outstanding federal and private student loans into a single new loan.
+The interest rate on a refinance loan is based on credit criteria set by the lender which can include credit scores of a borrower and, if applicable, co-borrower.

 FAME developed TheLoanforME.com as Maine’s student loan resource.
 This website has tools and information to help Maine residents become more informed about refinancing/consolidating student loan debt, as well as a list of local Maine private student loan refinance providers.

 Things to Consider Before Consolidating or Refinancing Your Student Loans

 - Are your monthly payments manageable?
 If you have trouble meeting your monthly payments, have exhausted your deferment and forbearance options, and/or want to avoid default, consolidation, or refinance may help you lower your monthly payment.

 - Are you making multiple payments?
 If you send payments to more than one lender every month, and want the convenience of a single monthly payment, consolidation or refinance may be right for you.

 - What are the interest rates on your loans?
 Consolidating variable rate loans into a fixed rate or refinancing higher interest rate loans into a lower rate may be a reason you consider consolidation or refinance.

 - How much are you willing to pay over the long term?
 Like a home mortgage or a car loan, extending the years of repayment increases the total amount you have to repay.